tairasoul/LBC-Framework/README.md

 # Supported executors

-Currently this only supports Synapse X and Script-Ware.
+Currently this supports Synapse X, Script-Ware and KRNL.
 If there are any other executors that have websocket support, open an issue and include the name of the executor and how to access its websocket library.

 # Documentation for hostFramework.lua